Synurbization

 Changes in behavior, such as nesting changes.

 Synurbization refers to the adaptation of wildlife to the unique conditions presented by urbanized environments, with a focus on how synurbic populations differ behaviorally, physiologically, and ecologically from populations of the same species living in their natural environments.
 Urbanization, in terms of ecology, is the process by which natural landscapes are transformed into built environments through human development and intervention, leading to altered environmental conditions and ecological dynamics within the area.
 Synurbization may occur as a response to the encroachment of cities into the existing habitats of wildlife, or through the colonization and expansion of wildlife into urban environments.
 These adaptations are necessary for the survival of the population, as individuals possessing advantageous variations in traits or greater behavioral flexibility ultimately have higher fitness in these urbanized settings.
 However, while some of the behavioral adaptations are favorable for the species and allow them to persist, some may have a negative impact on the species, and the broader consequences that stem from urbanization can negatively affect both wildlife and humans.

-Changes in Behavior
+Changes in behavior

-When compared to members of their species that live in natural environments, urban-dwelling populations exhibit clear behavioral differences, collectively described as “urban wildlife syndrome” since the changes are not exclusive to one species, but rather are a pattern of behaviors that have been observed across multiple species due to the similar conditions and selective pressures that urban environments across the world present.
+When compared to members of their species that live in natural environments, urban-dwelling populations exhibit clear behavioral differences, collectively described as "urban wildlife syndrome" since the changes are not exclusive to one species, but rather are a pattern of behaviors that have been observed across multiple taxa due to the similar conditions and selective pressures that urban environments across the world present.